intel/QAT_Engine/README.md

 ```
 Mandatory (when building against QAT Driver HW version 1.7 package)

---with-qat_dir=/path/to/qat_driver
+--with-qat_hw_dir=/path/to/qat_driver
     Specify the path to the source code of the Intel(R) QAT Driver.
 This path
     is needed for compilation in order to locate the Intel(R) QAT header files.
     For example if using Intel&reg; QAT Driver HW version 1.7 package that was
     unpacked to `/QAT`, and you are using an Intel(R) Communications Chipset
     C62X Series device then you would use the following setting:
-    --with-qat_dir=/QAT
+    --with-qat_hw_dir=/QAT
     This option is not needed if you are building against the in-tree driver
     installed via qatlib RPM.
-Also, if use of Multi-buffer Software optimization
+Also, if use of QAT SW over QAT HW is preferred,
-    over QAT is preferred, then this option is not needed.
+    then this option is not needed.

 Mandatory (when building against OpenSSL from source)